Te Ao Māori on the Pou Herenga Tai Twin Coast Cycle Trail

 Find out more here.

-Essential viewing for anyone visiting the Far North, Waitangi is way more than just the place where Māori and Pākehā signed the country’s founding document.
+Essential viewing for anyone visiting the Far North, Waitangi is way more than just the place where Māori and Pākehā signed Te Tiriti o Waitangi – the country’s founding document.
 See, feel, hear and understand biculturalism through excellent museum displays, historic architecture, beautifully carved waka (canoes), and spectacular visual arts and performance.
 A cafe, gift shop and expansive gardens complete the picture.
 The Treaty Grounds are close to Opua at the Bay of Islands' end of the cycle trail.

-Close to Kaikohe in an unpretentious outdoor setting, these hot mineral baths will soothe your bike-weary body.
+Close to Kaikohe in an peaceful outdoor setting, these newly renovated hot mineral baths will soothe your bike-weary body.
 A warm welcome awaits, with the Māori-owned complex yet another way to connect with tāngata whenua and hear of Ngawha’s place in history.
 For the best therapeutic benefits, time your visit outside of summer or on cooler evenings.

 Visit the Māngungu Mission

 Close to Horeke, Māngungu is a Wesleyan mission established in 1828.
 It’s worth going for the view alone, its hillside grounds affording a magnificent view over the inner Hokianga Harbour.
-When the mission house is open (Fri–Mon, 10am–4pm; Dec–April), take a trip through time taking in early Māori–Pākehā interactions, mission life and colonial architecture.
+When the mission house is open (Sat, Sun & Mon; Dec–April, or by arrangement), take a trip through time taking in early Māori–Pākehā interactions, mission life and colonial architecture.
 Māngungu was the venue for the second, and largest, signing of the Treaty of Waitangi on February 12, 1840, which was witnessed by a crowd of around 3000 people.